One moment...

 Working Conditions

-Art therapists work in a wide variety of settings -- including, to name a few:
+Art therapists work in a wide variety of settings including:

 • Hospitals and clinics, both medical and psychiatric